iamarkadyt/aacli/README.md

 Simple NodeJS CLI for authenticating with AWS using IAM roles and MFA.

 It can cache multiple simultaneous sessions, storing all AWS credentials in an encrypted file.
 Credentials are never exposed to the file system in plain text.
 This CLI uses variable injection and subprocessing to pass credentials into a specified executable.
-See `aws-auth run`.
+See `aws-auth run` for more.

-This CLI __requires__ MFA authentication.
+This CLI __requires__ TOTP MFA authentication.

 When you authenticate into an AWS account with this CLI and prepend any command with `aws-auth run --` that executable automatically receives AWS credentials through it's environment allowing access to resources in that AWS account.
 This works for libraries like [aws sdk](https://aws.amazon.com/getting-started/tools-sdks/), [aws cdk](https://aws.amazon.com/cdk/), [aws cli](https://aws.amazon.com/cli/), [aws shell](https://github.com/awslabs/aws-shell), [aws sam](https://aws.amazon.com/serverless/sam/), [rclone](https://rclone.org/) __and any script that utilizes them__.